Inquiry into audit – the reviews

 Alongside the publication of Sir John Kingman’s final reports, Greg Clark MP announced a new independent review into audit standards to be led by Sir Donald Brydon, the outgoing Chair of the London Stock Exchange Group.
 This review will look at the expectations of stakeholders who rely on company accounts, the scope of the audit product itself, and how assurance can be made more effective for investors.

 The Terms of Reference for Sir Donald Brydon’s review and the details of the advisory panels have now been published.
-Michael Izza will be sitting on the auditor advisory panel in his personal capacity.
-The independent review will be funded by ICAEW from its receipt of fines from disciplinary cases brought by the FRC and paid for by ICAEW.
-Funding will not be coming out of membership fees.
-Sir Donald informed the Business, Energy and Industrial Strategy Select Committee that he expects to report to Greg Clark MP before the end of 2019.
+Michael Izza was party of the auditor advisory panel in his personal capacity.
+The independent review was funded by ICAEW from its receipt of fines from disciplinary cases brought by the FRC and paid for by ICAEW.
+Funding did not come out of membership fees.

-Sir Donald issued his call for evidence on 10 April 2019; responses are requested by 7 June.
+Sir Donald issued his call for evidence on 10 April 2019; responses were requested by 7 June 2019.

 CMA Market Study into the audit market